buildbot/buildbot/master/docs/developer/stats-service.rst

       See :class:`CaptureBuildTimes` for more information on this method.

-.. py:class:: CaptureBuildDurationAllBuilders
+.. py:class:: buildbot.statistics.capture.CaptureBuildDurationAllBuilders

    A capture class for capturing build durations from all builders.
    It is a subclass of :class:`CaptureBuildDuration`.
    It takes the following arguments:

+   ``callback=None``
-   * ``callback=None``: The callback function for this class.
+     The callback function for this class.
      See :class:`CaptureBuildTimes` for more.

    **The default callback:**